 The common source of debt here is obviously the mortgage, and while perhaps not being inherently a bad thing, opting out and choosing to rent is one way of being sure to spend within our means.
 Renting can relieve the feeling of being tied down and tethered to a particular lifestyle, and open up possibilities of living in new places, with different people.

 Community and Contribution

 Flat sharing can be a great opportunity to experience community, to welcome new relationships and prevent loneliness.
-And, once the excess material clutter is removed, physical space is created - not only relieving anxiety and stress but opening the space up for social gatherings.
-Communal areas could be used as spaces to hang out, sit together and eat together instead being used for storage.
+And, once the excess material clutter is removed, physical space is created – not only relieving anxiety and stress but opening the space up for social gatherings.
+Communal areas could be used as spaces to hang out, sit together and eat together instead of being used for storage.

 Here are some practical tips inspired by The Minimalists that could help you simplify your life, and make room for things that add value!